berkeley-stat243/stat243-fall-2023/syllabus.md

 [Python short course](https://berkeley-scf.github.io/python-workshop-2023)
 offered Aug.
 16-17, 2023.
 If you don't have that background you'll need to spend time in the initial couple weeks getting up to speed.
-In addition, we'll have an optional hands-on practice session during the second or third week of class, and the GSI can also provide assistance.
+In addition, we may have an optional hands-on practice session during the second or third week of class, and the GSI can also provide assistance.